AfonsoBernardes/HTTP-Server/README.md

 </div>

 <div>
-    <p>As Software Engineers, we're used to working with libraries, frameworks and other tools full of functionality to make our lives easier.
-These tools can make it so we focus too much on how the tool itself works and forget to pay attention to the underlying concepts.</p>
+    <p>As Software Engineers, we're used to working with libraries, frameworks and now AI which make our lives easier than never.
+These tools can make it so we focus too much on how the tool itself works or the output it gives us, forgetting to pay attention to the underlying concepts.
+Having worked with web frameworks, such as FastAPI, to build APIs for production grade applications, I noticed my knowledge of how HTTP requests/ responses are actually received, parsed and routed was lacking.</p>
-    <p>Having worked with web frameworks, such as FastAPI, to build APIs for production grade applications, I noticed my knowledge of how these requests/ responses are actually received, parsed and routed was lacking.</p>
+    <p></p>
 </div>

 <div>